Tofferbear/WorksOnMyMachine/README.md

 - Possibly a rogue Spotify mining app or two

 ## 📦 Disclaimer
-Runs flawlessly on my machine.
-Mileage may vary.
+The finished stuff runs flawlessly on my machine.
+Your mileage may vary.  :P

 ## ☕ About Me
 Lead Software Engineer by day, system wrangler by night.
 Lover of backend elegance, edge-case sleuthing, and retro tech resurrection.